cwk9852/EventTrackerProject/README.md

 ## EventTrackerProject

 ### Summary / Overview
 This project is an outbreak tracker.
-It is currently a single table database with columns.
+It is currently a single table database with the potential to separate tables if further developed.
+The end vision for the project is a front end output to a map/table, that can be filtered by date ranges and disease.
+I would like to additionally be able to plot different diseases from different time periods on the same map.

 ### REST API Endpoints
 | Action    |HTTP Verb| Resource URI        |       Action                   |